MontiCore/EmbeddedMontiArc/Readme.md

 # Usage:

 This only explains the default workflow.
-For information about eventual flags use the `--help` flag of the command.
+For more information about eventual flags use the `--help` flag of the command and each subcommands.
 Currently te tool supports the repository-wise or monorepository migration from GitLab to GitHub.

 1. Create a configuration file by running